University Handbook, Section F:

 - Familiarize themselves with administrative, university, and departmental regulations, procedures, and scheduled activities relating to the advising process.

-F7 During the summer, advisors may be assigned for enrolling freshmen on a temporary basis in order that overall course and curricular requirements may be explored.
+F7 During the summer, advisors may be assigned on a temporary basis for enrolling students in order that overall course and curricular requirements may be explored.
 Whether a student is reassigned to a permanent advisor at the beginning of the school year will, again, depend on the advisory system prevailing in the student's particular college.

 F8 Assignment of classes.
-In addition to consulting with their advisor, students should be familiar with the K-State Undergraduate and Graduate general catalogs regarding assignments and curricula.
-The catalogs are the official source of information.
+In addition to consulting with their advisor, students should be familiar with the current undergraduate and graduate catalogs regarding assignments and curricula.
+The catalogs are the official source of information and are maintained on the university’s website http://courses.k-state.edu/.

-F11 Registration and assignment to classes take place on specific dates as shown on the academic calendar published in the catalog and in the class schedule for each semester.
-Later assignments are made during regular office hours by the student's dean.
-No student may add a course after the first week of classes without the permission of the instructor.
-A student may not enroll later than ten class days after the beginning of a semester (five days of the summer session) except by permission of the dean.
+F11 Registration and assignment to classes take place on specific dates as shown on the academic calendar.
+No student may add a full-semester course after the seventh calendar day of the semester without the permission of the instructor.
 Students should enroll during the regularly scheduled registration periods in order to avoid late fees.
+More registration details, including dates for classes that run less than a full semester, can be found on the registrar’s website, http://www.k-state.edu/registrar.

-F12 An undergraduate student may not enroll for more than 21 K-State credit hours, including wait-listed courses, in a semester unless the student is granted permission to do so by the student's academic dean or the dean's representative.
-(Revised FSM 12-14-82, FSM 1-17-06)
+F12 An undergraduate student may not enroll for more than 21 credit hours in a semester unless the student is granted permission to do so by the student's academic dean or the dean's representative.
+See the Committee on Academic Policy and Procedures (CAPP), http://www.k-state.edu/capp/ or the registrar, http://www.k-state.edu/registrar, for more information on the limitation for intersession hours.

-- If American College Test results are not available, students can be admitted but requested to take the ACT at the next available time for use in advising.
+- If ACT, Inc. results are not available, students can be admitted but requested to take the ACT at the next available time for use in advising.

-- Transfer students should have official copies of their previous college academic work sent directly to the Office of Undergraduate Admissions.
+- Transfer students are required to have official copies of their previous college academic work sent directly to the Office of Undergraduate Admissions.
+More information for military transfer students can be found on the admissions’ webpage, http://consider.k-state.edu/admissions/military.htm.

 - Official copies of high school transcripts are required, but to expedite admissions in cases of emergency, a transcript from the Army 201 file or an unofficial copy will be accepted pending receipt of an official copy to confirm decision.